Each perfume, a chapter in the history of Spain

 > Nuevalos

-Top Notes: Bergamot, Ozone, Honey, Jasmine.
+Top notes: Bergamot, Ozone, Honey, Jasmine.

-Heart Notes: Sandalwood, Oud, Cocoa, Salt.
+Heart notes: Sandalwood, Oud, Cocoa, Salt.

-Base Notes: Oakmoss, Benzoin, Opoponax, Labdanum, Musks.
+Base notes: Oakmoss, Benzoin, Opoponax, Labdanum, Musks.

-Nariz: Renier R. Mendez.
+Nose: Renier R. Mendez.

 > Description